rkrishn7/kiwi/README.md

 Kiwi excels at handling event-driven communication with efficient backpressure management, making it suitable for real-time messaging and lightweight data transformation tasks.
 However, users requiring advanced stream processing capabilities—such as complex event processing (CEP), stateful computations, windowing, and aggregation over unbounded datasets—are encouraged to use specialized stream processing systems.

 Kiwi is designed to be a part of a broader architecture where it can work in conjunction with such systems, rather than serve as a standalone solution for high-throughput data processing needs.

+## Known Limitations

+Currently, Kiwi does not leverage balanced consumer groups for Kafka sources.
+This means that Kiwi does not support automatic load balancing of partitions across multiple instances of Kiwi, thus each instance of Kiwi subscribes to the entire set of partitions for a given topic.
+As a result, Kiwi may not be suitable for very high-throughput Kafka sources with large numbers of partitions.

+In the future, Kiwi may support balanced consumer groups for Kafka sources, enabling parallel processing of partitions across multiple instances of Kiwi.
+However, this feature is not planned for at this time.